cpsource/dibit/README.md

 3. key information is provided by key_file.dat.
 It's a Linux soft-link and should point to some huge file.
-I happen to use a Linux distribution as it's large and commony available, but you can use anything.
+I happen to use a Linux distribution as it's large and commonly available, but you can use anything.
 To get the file I use, do

   sudo sh linux.sh